Naokotani/go-emacs/README.md

 ### Create Post
 `go-emacs-create-post)`
 Similar to `(go-emacs-create-page)`, but creates a post.
 A Post will be displayed on the home page, and includes a time of publishing time stamp as well as `tags` designed to group themed posts.

+### Publish
+`(go-emacs-publish)` Function will smartly publish based on the parent directory of the currently active buffer.
+It uses a `(cond)` statement to call one of the appropriate functions below, which should not need to be used directly.

 ### Publish Page
 `(go-emacs-publish-page)`